In this guide, you’ll learn:

 Node JS newsletters and resources not only allow developers to be up to date with changing trends and important topics, but also to learn something new.

-Here is the list of our chosen most interesting ones:
+Here is the list of the most interesting newsletters connected to Node.js development:

 - Node.js Foundation Newsletter